 While it can feel like everything is all the same when you see a lump sum in your retirement account, the account wealth is made from five components, including dividends:

 - Initial deposits into savings over the years

 - Compounding of reinvested dividends, interest, and capital gains

-As you can see from the example, the more dividends you get from your stock portfolio, the less you need to withdraw from your retirement savings deposits, bond interest, capital gains and compounding.
+As you can see from the example, the more dividends you get from your stock portfolio, the less you need to withdraw from your retirement savings deposits, capital gains, and compounding.

-An investor proactively focused on creating a diversified portfolio of high dividend stocks could have a significant impact on how long her money will last in retirement.
-This is because the less that is withdrawn from capital the longer the retirement savings will last.
+For this reason, an investor proactively focused on creating a diversified portfolio of high dividend stocks could have a significant impact on how long her money will last in retirement.

 4% Rule with High Dividend Example